 1. Planning For Demand

 The goal of demand planning is to know in advance what the demand for each product will be and schedule manufacturing accordingly.
-This includes a company's efforts on trying generate new customers through marketing or promotions, which can help them get ahead when it comes time for producing inventory.
+This includes a company's efforts to try to generate new customers through marketing or promotions, which can help them get ahead when it comes time for producing inventory.

-But if you don't have the accurate data to have prediction models that can help you plan for these increased selling periods, you're in trouble.
+But you're in trouble if you don't have the accurate data to have prediction models that can help you plan for these increased selling periods.
 Because you'll be listed as "sold out" for so long that customers may stop coming back.

 2. Manufacturing Capacity

-One of the most important factors that determine how fast and easy it is for you to fulfill an order comes down primarily on two things.
+One of the most critical factors that determine how fast and easy it is for you to fulfill an order comes down primarily to two things.

-What kind or product do I have available in my warehouse at any given moment?
+What kind of product do I have available in my warehouse at any given moment?

 If you can't manufacture your items fast enough, or your suppliers are too busy, then it can lead to huge fulfillment challenges.